tchnlgst/ezproxy-sso-alma/README.md

 If !
 UserFile("alma.txt"); Deny baduser.txt

 Basically, you're setting login.user to auth:uid (this value will depend on your shibboleth set-up, but will need to reference the username attribute that shibboleth releases).
 Finally, alma.txt will contain the directives related to the authorization decisions.
+Make sure to edit alma.txt to include your API key (Users API) obtained from the Exlibris' Developer Network.

 ### Contribution guidelines ###